The actions described in this article are usually only performed when procedures from other articles require them.

 Thanks to this, you can always assign the same UUID to a customer, regardless of where the UUID was generated.

 - The salt can be any string.
-For example, you can use the name of your domain.

 - By default, the customer’s unique identifier is email.
 You can configure Synerise to use custom ID instead.